 The Government of Canada may contact participants to further clarify perspectives.
 If you would like to speak to representatives of the Government of Canada at any time during the consultation process, please contact us via the email address below.

 3. Participate in webinars

-In partnership with Global Affairs Canada and Natural Resources Canada, the CSA will be holding a series of webinars in both official languages.
-The date and time of those webinars will be announced.
-You are encouraged to submit questions prior to the webinars to the address below.
+In partnership with Global Affairs Canada and Natural Resources Canada, the CSA will be holding webinars in both official languages.
+Prior to the webinars, you are encouraged to submit questions to the address below.

 4. Stay informed